Jawher-Sadok/Retrieval-Augmented-Generation-RAG-App/README.markdown

 # Exploring the Different Types of RAG in AI

-Discover the different types of RAG (Retrieval-Augmented Generation) and how they enhance AI models.
-Learn about Naive RAG, Advanced RAG, Agentic RAG, and more in this in-depth guide.

-Retrieval-augmented generation (RAG) is a powerful AI technique that combines information retrieval with text generation.
-Instead of relying solely on pre-trained knowledge, RAG pulls real-time data from external sources, ensuring more accurate and up-to-date responses.
-This makes AI models more reliable, especially for applications that require fresh and factual information.

-This blog will explore the different types of RAGs and how they function in real-world applications. 🚀

 ## Why Should We Use RAG?

 - **Improved Accuracy**: AI can access the latest information rather than relying on outdated training data.